Vertical currents are especially challenging for divers.

 Image Source: YouTube Clip

-See next page below to find out how a group of divers cope with being caught in a down-current at Maldives
+See how a group of divers cope with being caught in a down-current at Maldives

 Simply email proof of purchase for verification.
 Terms apply, see terms on your Hotel Savings Card email.